Ron Mann: 1970s–1980s

-In 1984, he made his only fiction film, Listen to the City.
+Poetry in Motion (1982) was Mann's second feature film after Imagine the Sound.
+While watching John Giorno and William S. Burroughs at a rock club, Mann discovered Giorno's Dial-A-Poem recordings during a break in the performance.
+The director later decided to create an anthology of "post-Beat" poets for a film.
+His idea was based on the poem anthology publication The New American Poetry 1945–1960 by Donald Allen.

+Mann met Joe Medjuck while attending the University of Toronto and Medjuck hired him in 1984, for Listen to the City, his only fiction film.
+Mann received a three-picture contract with Ivan Reitman Productions.
+Mann wrote a comedy for Bill Murray, Hoods in the Woods, and made a behind-the-scenes documentary for Legal Eagles.

 Mann has also made numerous short films, including Echoes Without Saying (1983), about the publishing and printing company Coach House Press and its founder Stan Bevington, and Marcia Resnick's Bad Boys (1985), about the New York based photographer.

 Mann found success with his 1988 documentary Comic Book Confidential.
 The film is a survey of the history of the comic book medium in the United States from the 1930s to the 1980s, as an art form and in social context.
 Confidential was first released theatrically in Canada in 1988, and in the United States on April 27, 1989.
 The film received the 1989 Genie Award for Best Feature Length Documentary from the Academy of Canadian Cinema and Television.
 Caryn James of The New York Times found the film deft and intelligent—it "takes off when it abandons the archives and focuses on the creators," but "it plays to the converted," and its attempt to relate comics to social context is "fleeting."